nitin-is-me/the-blog-zone-client/README.md

 #### Practical example
 If I create a private post with title: "Test", and content: "Demo content", then in my database, the data will be saved as:<br><br> ![image](https://github.com/user-attachments/assets/a769b34e-d9b8-42e7-b345-a45a2f10c2ef)

+### Search flawlessly through posts
+You can search through public/private posts with either "Title", "Content" or "Author"

 ## Version History